torgrimt/zabbix-ntfy/README.md

 Might aswell share it.
 Pull requests are welcome.

 Download the zbx_ntfy.yaml file, go to Alerts -> Mediatypes and click import.
-Change the URL field to your server and click enabled.
-Fill in username and password if you run ntfy.sh behind a reverse proxy with basic authentication enabled.
+You need to create macros with ntfy url, optional username and password.
+Go to: Administration -> macros.
+Here you need to create those 3 macros named NTFY.URL
+NTFY.USER
+NTFY.PASS

+Username and password is if you use basic auth.
+Should work without them if you dont have it.

 Enable "Report problems to Zabbix administrators" in Alerts -> Actions -> "Trigger Actions"